qooyqpqy123/Ranking_Inference_Rep/README.md

 ### Folder `/Ranking_Inference_Reproduction/Real_Data/':
  It contains the codes for reproduce results in Table 4 and Table 5-6.
 The document `jester_1.csv and jester_2.csv' in that folder is downloaded from the website mentioned above. <br />

- The code **Table4.R** contains the codes for reproducing Table 4 of the real data analysis.
-The setting of the paper is given in line 96, one only need to run this code file directly.
+ The code file **Table4.R** contains the codes for reproducing Table 4 of the real data analysis.
+The setting is given in line 96 (corrsponds to setting of Table 4), one only needs to run this code file directly.
 The outputs are given in line 133-134 and lines 265-271.
 We also mark their corresponding reproduced columns in Table 4.<br />

   **Run time** of **Table4.R** is less than 10 min.

-  The code **Table5-6.R** contains the codes for reproducing Tables 5 and 6 of the real data analysis.
-The setting of the paper is given in line 101, one only need to set up these parameters according to the different settings of Table 5 and 6 in our paper and run this code file directly.
+  The code file **Table5-6.R** contains the codes for reproducing Tables 5 and 6 of the real data analysis.
+The setting of is given in line 101, one only need to set up these parameters according to the different settings of Table 5 and 6 in our paper and run this code file directly.
 The outputs are given in lines 269-279.
 We also mark their corresponding reproduced columns in Table 5-6.<br />

  **Run time** of **Table5-6.R** is less than 10 min.